anankervis/DirectX-Graphics-Samples_dxr_msaa/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

 It has been tested on an NVIDIA Titan RTX, driver 436.30.
 There are some assumptions in the shader code related to 32-wide SIMD, so it might not run properly on non-NVIDIA hardware.

 ### New key bindings:
-* R - cycle render mode from 16x MSAA beams (default) to 1x raster to 16x SSAA rays
+* R - cycle render mode from 8x MSAA beams (default) to 8x MSAA raster to 8x SSAA rays

 ### Raster
 Renders the scene using traditional VS + PS + single-sampled rasterization.